Cheesy Air Fryer Korean Corn Dog Recipe

 Flat Korean cheese dog

-Immediately after air frying, form the corn dog into a round shape by using tongs.
+Immediately after air frying, shape the corn dog into a round form using tongs.

 Without doing this step, your corn dog will be flat like in the picture above.